cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    ``CDAP_HOME/examples/Purchase-``\ |literal-release|\ ``.jar``.
 The ``Purchase`` example is documented in the CDAP :ref:`examples manual <examples-purchase>`.

 #.
-Open a web browser to the CDAP Console.
+Open a web browser to the CDAP UI.
 It is located on port ``9999`` of the box where
    you installed CDAP.

 #.
-From the CDAP Console Overview page, click "Load App” and navigate to the jar.
+From the CDAP UI Overview page, click "Load App” and navigate to the jar.
    (You can also drag-and-drop to the browser window)

 #.
-Once it is deployed, click on the *Process* button in the left sidebar of the CDAP Console,
+Once it is deployed, click on the *Process* button in the left sidebar of the CDAP UI,
    then click *PurchaseFlow* in the Process page to get to the *Flow* detail page, then click the *Start* button.
 (This will launch additional YARN containers.)